hotwire-django/turbo-django/doc/source/tutorial/part_1.rst

-You should now be able to run ``python manage.py runserver``, visit ``http://127.0.0.1:8000/`` and see the standar django startup screen greeting: `The install worked successfully!
+You should now be able to run ``python manage.py runserver``, visit ``http://127.0.0.1:8000/`` and see the standard django startup screen greeting: `The install worked successfully!
 Congratulations!`.
 If so, we're ready to :doc:`start coding </tutorial/part_2>`.